Featured Post

 For that reason alone, that card is probably my favorite.

 I guess I really already touched on this in my rambling and ranting answer to question #4.
 I'd be more than willing to part with my hard-earned money for a set that focused on players from baseball's rich and distant history; there are just so many colorful characters to chose from.
-Plus, it'd really help make my CATRC collecting goal much easier to achieve.
+Plus, it'd really help make my CATRC collecting goal much easier to achieve.9.
+What is your profession?
+How did you end up there?
+If you are in school, what do you plan to major in and/or what job do you hope to get after graduating?

 For instance, how about HOF'er John Clarkson, who once tossed a lemon to the plate in a regulation game?
 Or, what about Ed Porray, whose birthplace is officially listed as "at sea, on the Atlantic Ocean?"
 I don't know about you all, but I'd eat that up like a hungry hungry hippo.

 Currently, I am working as an environmental technician for a contract company and I do most of my work at the local oil refinery.
-It's certainly not my first choice in work; but, hey, it pays the bills and I get to help keep the planet a little cleaner, so I got that going for me.
+It's certainly not my first choice in work; but, hey, it pays the bills and I get to help keep the planet a little cleaner, so I got that going for me.10.
+What is your favorite place that you’ve ever visited?
+Why?

 I happened into this job out of pure luck.
 I went to school with someone who was fairly high up in the company and they knew that I was hurting for a job in my post-college travails.
 She pulled some strings and here I am.